jjvanzon/Circular-Language-Spec/spec/introduction.md

 <img src="images/Circle%20Language%20Spec%20Introduction.013.jpeg" height="350" />

 Here it becomes apparent, that separately defining a command can lead to *reuse* of a command.
 The __Draw Line__ command is reused three times in the example above.
 There are quite a few commands available, ready to use one way or another.
 Commands like that can also reside inside in a separate object.
-There can for instance be a __File__ object that contains commands that make it possible to deal with a computer file.
+A __File__ object for instance can contain commands that make it possible to deal with a computer file.

 So where will this end?
 If commands continue to delegate to each other, when do things actually start happening?
 Well, it seems to end at a special group of commands, that do not call other commands anymore.
 A command like that executes a machine instruction: a basic instruction that make a computer *do* something.
 A computer's central processing unit performs a hardware defined *machine* command.